-The College was founded by Henry VI for the worship of God and the education of young men to the service of the church and state.
-It is now a charity for the advancement of education with the intention to make a real, sustained and wide-ranging contribution to education in the UK.
+The College was founded by Henry VI in 1440 for the worship of God and the education of young men to the service of the church and state.
+It is now a charity for the advancement of education with an independent boys' school at its heart.
+The primary purpose being to draw out the best of young people's talents and to enable them to flourish and make a positive impact on others through the course of a healthy, happy and fulfilling life.

-In the preamble to the amended statutes of October 2016, the charitable objects are stated as:
+The amended statutes of October 2016 state the charitable objects as:

-- The advancement of education by the provision, support and conduct of a school known as Eton College and by ancillary or incidental educational activities (including the conduct of services in its chapel or chapels) for the benefit of students (being persons enrolled on a course of study provided by Eton College) and/ or the wider community. - For the benefit of the public, the preservation, maintenance, improvement and repair of: - the buildings and fabric of Eton College (including the chapels of the College) which are of architectural or historical importance; and - o the furniture, pictures and chattels of any description having historic or artistic interest connected with the College.
+- The advancement of education by the provision, support and conduct of a school known as Eton College and by ancillary or incidental educational activities (including the conduct of services in its chapel or chapels) for the benefit of students (being persons enrolled on a course of study provided by Eton College) and/ or the wider community. - For the benefit of the public, the preservation, maintenance, improvement and repair of: - the buildings and fabric of Eton College (including the chapels of the College) which are of architectural or historical importance; and

+• the furniture, pictures and chattels of any description having historic or artistic interest connected with the College.